barnumbirr/coinmarketcap/README.md

 [![PyPi Version](http://img.shields.io/pypi/v/coinmarketcap.svg)](https://pypi.python.org/pypi/coinmarketcap/)   [![Downloads](http://img.shields.io/pypi/dm/coinmarketcap.svg)](https://pypi.python.org/pypi/coinmarketcap/)

 **coinmarketcap** is an APACHE licensed library written in Python designed to provide a simple to use API for [coinmarketcap](http://coinmarketcap.com/).
 As coinmarketcap does not provide any API endpoints, this code is pretty dirty.
+Tested on Python 2.7.11 and 3.4.2.

 ## Installation: